Shireen Baratheon by Amok©

 Appearance and Character

-Shireen is regarded as a sweet child, but she is not considered pretty.
+When introduced in A Song of Ice and Fire, Shireen is nine years old.
+Shireen is regarded as a sad, sweet, gentle child, but she is not considered pretty.
 She has blue eyes, but inherited her father's square, jutting jaw, and her mother's large ears.
-Greyscale has left half of her left cheek and most of her neck covered in cracked and flaking, gray and black skin, which is stony to the touch.
-When introduced in A Song of Ice and Fire, Shireen is nine years old.
+Greyscale has left half of her left cheek and most of her neck covered in cracked and flaking, grey and black stony skin.
+She has suffered from nightmares since infancy.

 A Game of Thrones